Is Botox® Safe?

 The Bottom Line

-In 2020, over 16 billion dollars was spent on cosmetic procedures in the United States, and more than 15 million cosmetic procedures were performed.
+In 2020, over $16 billion were spent on cosmetic procedures in the U.S., and more than 15 million cosmetic procedures were performed.
 Breast augmentations, breast lifts, and buttock augmentation with fat grafting (“Brazilian Butt Lift” or “BBL”) were among the most popular cosmetic surgical procedures, according to the American Society of Plastic Surgeons.
 Chemical peels, laser hair removal, and botulinum toxin type A injections, were also popular.
 These and other minimally invasive cosmetic procedures represent 85% of the total cosmetic procedures performed in 2020.
-Overall, administration of botulinum toxin type A, including Botox®, Dysport®, and Xeomin® was the most popular minimally invasive cosmetic procedure performed in the United States in 2020.
+Administration of botulinum toxin type A was the most popular minimally invasive cosmetic procedure performed in the U.S.

 Botulinum toxin type A is a specific medical formulation of botulinum toxin.
-This toxin is produced by selected species of Clostridium bacteria, including Clostridium botulinum, which are found throughout our environment.
+This toxin is produced by several species of Clostridium bacteria, including Clostridium botulinum, which are found throughout our environment.
 In humans, the toxin binds to nerve cells and prevents the release of certain chemicals that are involved in muscle contraction.
 In the presence of botulinum toxin, muscle cells are unable to contract, and they become paralyzed.
 When botulinum toxin type A is injected for cosmetic purposes, this muscle paralysis results in a temporary decrease in wrinkles and frown lines.
-The medical use of botulinum toxin type A dates back to the 1940’s, when injections of the toxin were used as a treatment for strabismus (crossed eyes).
-Since then, the toxin has been used to treat muscle spasticity and excessive salivation in addition to cosmetic conditions.
-There are several formulations of botulinum toxin type A that are approved by the United States Food and Drug Administration (FDA) for cosmetic use, including Botox®, Dysport®, and Xeomin®.
+The medical use of botulinum toxin type A began in the 1940s, when injections of the toxin were used as a treatment for strabismus (crossed eyes).
+Since then, the toxin has been used to treat muscle spasticity and excessive salivation, in addition to cosmetic conditions.
+There are several formulations of botulinum toxin type A that are approved by the U.S. Food and Drug Administration (FDA) for cosmetic use, including Botox, Dysport, and Xeomin.

 Botulinum toxin is also the cause of botulism, a dangerous and life-threatening disease in humans.
 Foodborne botulism occurs after the consumption of botulism toxin in foods that have not been processed correctly.
-This most commonly occurs after ingestion of home-canned foods, as incorrect canning procedures can promote toxin growth and proliferation.
-Honey consumption by infants is a recognized cause of infant botulism, since more than half of all honey products may contain Clostridium botulinum.
-For this reason, infants should not consume honey for the first 12 months of life.
+This most commonly occurs after ingestion of home-canned foods, as incorrect canning procedures can promote bacterial growth and proliferation.
+Honey consumption by infants is a recognized cause of infant botulism.
+Infants’ immature digestive tracts do not effectively destroy the toxin.
+Since more than half of all honey products contain Clostridium botulinum, infants should not consume honey during their first 12 months.
 Wound botulism can occur when open sores or cuts are contaminated with Clostridium botulinum bacteria.
 Intestinal botulism is a rare form of botulism that generally occurs in people with Crohn’s disease or other gastrointestinal illness.
 All forms of botulism can cause severe symptoms including profound muscle weakness, double vision, and difficulty swallowing.
 If untreated, the disease can progress to respiratory failure and death.
-Even with treatment, the signs and symptoms of botulism can last for months and may result in permanent complications.
+Even with treatment, the signs and symptoms of botulism can last for months and can result in permanent complications.
 There is an antidote for botulism called botulinum antitoxin.
 The antitoxin does not reverse muscle paralysis or other symptoms that have already occurred, but it can prevent the development of additional signs or symptoms of the disease.

-While rarely reported, botulism can occur in individuals who receive excessively high doses of botulinum toxin type A for medical or cosmetic purposes, as well as those who receive injections of unlicensed products.
-These unlicensed products are not meant for use in humans and may contain significantly higher doses of botulinum toxin type A than Botox®, Dysport®, or Xeomin®.
+While reported rarely, botulism can occur in individuals who receive excessively high doses of botulinum toxin type A for medical or cosmetic purposes, as well as those who receive injections of unlicensed products.
+These unlicensed products are not meant for use in humans and can contain much higher doses of botulinum toxin type A than Botox, Dysport, or Xeomin.
 Because of this, people should never receive injections of unlicensed botulinum toxin type A products.

 If you experience adverse or unexpected signs or symptoms after receiving botulinum toxin type A, contact Poison Control immediately for guidance.
-Get a fast personalized recommendation online or call 1-800-222-1222.
+Help from Poison Control is available at www.poison.org and by phone at 1-800-222-1222.
 Both options are free, confidential, and available 24 hours a day.

 Kelly Johnson-Arbor, MD